-Did you know that when blended with coconut oil dates make a healthy and delicious caramel-like filling?
-Not to mention dates are full of easily digestible minerals and vitamins!
-Make these Whole Food Date Caramels for the perfect salty-sweet dessert to make for your next party or event.
-Now you can enjoy one of your favourite fall flavours refined sugar free!
+Did you know that dates when blended with coconut oil make a healthy and delicious caramel-like filling?
+Not to mention dates are full of easily digestible minerals and vitamins.
+Make these Whole Food Date Caramels for the perfect salty-sweet dessert to make for your next party or event, and enjoy them sugar free!

 Yield: Makes about 15 large or 25 small caramels